fhergomez/Beginning-JavaScript---Jeremy-McPeak/README.md

 # Beginning-JavaScript---Jeremy-McPeak
-Exercises & Exercises from the book
+Examples & Exercises from the book